Understanding urine tests

 What can be checked with a pregnancy test?

-A pregnant woman’s urine contains a special hormone, the human chorionic gonadotropin (hCG).
-It is produced in the placenta.
+The urine of pregnant women contains a special hormone known as human chorionic gonadotropin (hCG), which is produced in the placenta.

 What do the results tell us?